-Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in Cost-of-living adjustments (COLA)
+Blend of 2.00% COLA and graded COLA (1.25%/0.15%) in accordance with Moro decision; blend based on service set-backs as described in the valuation.

-Mortality: Health Retirees and Beneficiaries: Pub-2010 Healthy set-backs as described in the valuation.
+Mortality: Health Retirees and Beneficiaries: Pub-2010 Healthy described in the valuation.

-Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and described in the valuation described in the valuation.
+Retiree, sex distinct, generational with Unisex, Social Security Data Scale, with job category adjustments and described in the valuation.